Howard is a lovable insurgent, a revolutionary who has succeeded.

 Howard is regarded as “the father of entrepreneurship” and coined what Inc. Magazine proclaimed to be “the best answer ever” to define it.
 He taught at Harvard Business School for 40 years, served as the Senior Associate Dean of HBS three times, the Chair of HBS Publishing, and the Vice Provost at Harvard University.
 He has written over 200 books, cases, and articles.

 Howard raised over $1 billion for philanthropic causes.
 He is the former Chair of National Public Radio and has assisted innumerable other charities.
-He is the founding President of Baupost, which is one of the world’s leading private equity firms.
+He is the founding President of Baupost, which is one of the world’s leading hedge funds.

 Howard grew up in Holladay, Utah in what he describes as an idyllic childhood.
 In high school, he participated in the first ever American Field Service overseas program where he moved to France — speaking no French himself — and lived with a French family that spoke no English.
 He won a National Merit Scholarship and attended Stanford as an undergraduate followed by Harvard Business School, where he earned his MBA and Doctorate.